jacomoelLTU/sos-ngac/README.md

 ## Launching the Arrowhead Core Systems

-For the main documentation, go to the Arrowhead [Core Java Spring](https://github.com/eclipse-arrowhead/core-java-spring) repository.
+For the Arrowhead documentation, go to the [core-java-spring](https://github.com/eclipse-arrowhead/core-java-spring) repository.

-A video of the setup process on a Windows system: https://www.youtube.com/watch?v=52Up5iDJKx4&ab_channel=AITIAInternationalZrt.
+A recording of the setup process on a Windows system: https://www.youtube.com/watch?v=52Up5iDJKx4&ab_channel=AITIAInternationalZrt.

-### Potential install issues
+### Installation issues

-I ran into certain issues when installing the core systems that I decided to list here in case it might be of use to anyone.
+I had some issues with installing the core systems and I decided to list them here in case it might be of use to anyone.

-1) The Docker setup doesn't seem to work out of the box due to a docker image issue.
+1) The docker setup doesn't seem to work out of the box due to a docker image issue.
 Me and several others have encountered the same issue but it is not yet officially fixed.
 See [this issue](https://github.com/eclipse-arrowhead/core-java-spring/issues/361)
-2) I had to install MySQL 5.7+ instead of the newer MySQL 8.0+ versions when doing a native install since the SQL scripts in the core java spring repository uses deprecated commands
+2) I had to install MySQL 5.7+ instead of the newer MySQL 8.0+ versions when doing a native install since the SQL scripts in the core-java-spring repository uses deprecated commands
-3) I had to change my MySQL config file to allow remote connections in order to successfully run the install scripts
+3) I had to allow remote connection in MySQL config in order to successfully run the Arrowhead SQL scripts